john-heid/john-heid/README.md

 ## Hi, I'm John Heid 👋
 While game development is my main hobby, I'm currently on the lookout for a back-end or software role.

-##What I'm up to:
+## What I'm up to:
-+🚗 I’m currently working on a racing/drifting game in Godot!
+- 🚗 I’m currently working on a racing/drifting game in Godot!
+- and stuff

 Goals this year: